The Idle Mermaid: Series overview

 Aileen is a mermaid princess who is in love with Kwon Shi-kyung, a human celebrity chef.
 While recording a TV show next to the Han River, Shi-kyung hits his head and falls into the river, and Aileen stops him from drowning by kissing him underwater.
 Shi-kyung is pulled out from the water by Yoon Jin-ah, an intern who works for and is also in love with Shi-kyung.
 In order to meet Shi-kyung again, Aileen steals a magic potion from the male witch Ahn Ma-nyeo, and is transformed into a human girl.
 It's only after her transformation that Aileen learns that she has 100 days to find true love, or else she will die and turn into bubbles.
 Ahn Ma-nyeo helps Aileen by setting her up with the fake identity of "Kim Ha-ni," and sends her to live in a house in Seoul with other young people, most of whom are unemployed and searching for jobs.
 Among Aileen's new housemates is Lee Hyun-myung, Yoon Jin-ah's ex-boyfriend who is trying to win her back.
 With her new friends to help her, Aileen vows to find a way to win Shi-kyung's love, but in the end she falls in love with Hyun-myung.
-Although she initially disappears once her 100 days are up, she returns a year later to see her friends again.
+Although she initially disappears once her 100 days are up, she returns to life a year later to see her friends again.